Hogwarts staff: Rowena Ravenclaw

-In Harry Potter and the Deathly Hallows, Harry learns that an artefact of Ravenclaw's became a Horcrux: her lost diadem, which granted enhanced wisdom to its wearer.
+The lost diadem granted enhanced wisdom to its wearer.
+In Harry Potter and the Deathly Hallows, Harry learns that it became a Horcrux.
 The Ravenclaw Diadem is destroyed near the end of the book as a result of exposure to Fiendfyre summoned by Vincent Crabbe, who is killed in the process while trying to control the fire.
+In the film, Harry stabs it with a basilisk fang and Ron kicks it into the burning Room of Requirement.

 Salazar Slytherin

-Salazar Slytherin is described as power-hungry by the Sorting Hat, and was known as "shrewd Slytherin from fen".
-Salazar Slytherin was one of the first recorded Parselmouths, an accomplished Legilimens, and a notorious champion of pureblood supremacy.
+Salazar Slytherin is described as power-hungry by the Sorting Hat, and he was known as "shrewd Slytherin from fen".
+Salazar Slytherin was one of the first recorded Parselmouths, an accomplished Legilimens, and a notorious proponent of pureblood supremacy.
 The pureblood supremacy angle may have been exaggerated over a thousand years.
 Slytherin is the only founder whose physical appearance is described in any detail; his statue in the Chamber of Secrets depicts a man "ancient and monkey-like, with a long thin beard that fell almost to the bottom of his sweeping robes."
-According to Dumbledore, the qualities that Slytherin prized in his handpicked students included his own rare ability to speak Parseltongue, resourcefulness, and determination.
+According to Albus Dumbledore, the qualities that Slytherin prized in his handpicked students included the rare ability to speak Parseltongue, resourcefulness, and determination.
 He also selected his students according to cunning, ambition, and blood purity.
-Slytherin's first name is a reference to the mid-20th-century Portuguese dictator's surname – Rowling's 1990–1993 stay in Portugal (where memory and legacy are present long after the dictatorship era) inspired this name choice.
+Slytherin's first name is a reference to the mid-20th-century Portuguese dictator's surname; Rowling's 1990–1993 stay in Portugal inspired this name choice.

 Slytherin's background is first discussed by Professor Binns in Harry Potter and the Chamber of Secrets (and by Professor McGonagall in the film version and Professor Flitwick in the computer game).
 He describes the founding of the school and the schism which developed between Slytherin and the other founders, and he mentions that the castle was founded far from Muggles because, at that time, common people feared magic and persecuted suspected wizards and witches.
 Slytherin wanted magical learning restricted to all-magical families, as he believed Muggle-born students to be untrustworthy and he disliked teaching such students.
-According to ancient legend, Slytherin was responsible for the construction of the Chamber of Secrets, a chamber with contents including a Basilisk, a giant serpent that can kill by looking people directly in the eyes, susceptible to control by the Heir of Slytherin, and left there to purge the school of all Muggle-born students.
-Another hypothesis suggests the Basilisk was meant to fend off an invading muggle force.
-This occurred shortly before infighting among the four founders broke out and resulted in Slytherin's departure.
+According to legend, Slytherin was responsible for the construction of the Chamber of Secrets, a chamber with contents including a basilisk, a giant serpent that can kill by looking people directly in the eyes, susceptible to control by the Heir of Slytherin, and left there to purge the school of all Muggle-born students.
+Another hypothesis suggests the basilisk was meant to fend off an invading Muggle force.
+This occurred shortly before infighting among the four founders occurred which resulted in Slytherin's departure.